escoolioinglesias/animatediff-cli-prompt-travel-silicon-experimental/README.md

   "lora_map": {             # "PATH_TO_LORA" : STRENGTH format
     "share/Lora/muffet_v2.safetensors" : 1.0,                     # Specify lora as a path relative to /animatediff-cli/data
     "share/Lora/add_detail.safetensors" : 1.0                     # Lora support is limited.
 Not all formats can be used!!!
   },
+  "ip_adapter_map": {       # config for ip-adapter
+      # enable/disable (important)
+      "enable": true,
+      # Specify input image directory relative to /animatediff-cli/data (important!
+No need to specify frames in the config file.
+The effect on generation is exactly the same logic as the placement of the prompt)
+      "input_image_dir": "ip_adapter_image/test",
+      # save input image or not
+      "save_input_image": true,
+      # Ratio of image prompt vs text prompt (important).
+Even if you want to emphasize only the image prompt in 1.0, do not leave prompt/neg prompt empty, but specify a general text such as "best quality".
+      "scale": 0.5,
+      # IP-Adapter or IP-Adapter Plus (important) It would be a completely different outcome.
+Not always PLUS a superior result.
+      "is_plus": true
+  },
   "controlnet_map": {       # config for controlnet(for generation)
     "input_image_dir" : "controlnet_image/test",    # Specify input image directory relative to /animatediff-cli/data (important!
 Please refer to the directory structure of sample.
 No need to specify frames in the config file.)